Nicolas Escario

-Nicolas Gandiongco Escario (December 6, 1898 – November 1, 1958) was a Filipino Visayan physician, educator, and legislator from Cebu, Philippines.
+Nicolas Gandiongco Escario (December 2, 1898 – November 1, 1958) was a Filipino Visayan physician, educator, and legislator from Cebu, Philippines.
 He served as Mayor of Cebu City, member of the Cebu provincial board, and member of the House of Representatives (1950–1957).
 In 1946, he founded Cebu Institute of Technology.

 Early life

-Nicolas G. Escario was the son of Gregorio Escario and Victoria Gandiongco in Bantayan, Cebu on December 6, 1898.
+Nicolas G. Escario was the son of Gregorio Escario and Victoria Gandiongco in Bantayan, Cebu on December 2, 1898.
+His father Gregorio was municipal president.
 He studied at the Colegio de San Carlos (now University of San Carlos), acquired his bachelor's degree at Ateneo de Manila in 1918, and University of Santo Tomas where he graduated with a degree in medicine in 1923.

 Personal life

 Married to Socorro Lizares who hailed from wealthy Negros-based family of sugar barons, he had three children: Gregorio, Nicolas Jr., and Maria Socorro.

 Career

 From 1924 until 1928, he started his career practicing medicine at the Southern Islands Hospital as senior resident physician.
 Later, he was appointed physician of the Central Azucarera del Danao in Toboso, Negros Occidental.